lun0522/Notes/IntroToDatabase.md

 // GROUP BY...
 HAVING ..., which is executed after (SELECT ...
 FROM ...
 WHERE...) is done
 // outputs one answer for each group
 // attributes after SELECT must either be aggregate operations, or appear also after GROUP BY
-// i.e. it must be one-column or will be grouped to be one-column
+// i.e. it must be one-row or will be grouped to be one-row for each group
 // attributes after HAVING must have a single value per qualifying group
 // EVERY applies to each row and helps to filter out an entire group SELECT   S.rating, MIN(S.salary)